Dementia Care

 Why choose dementia care at Barchester

-Many of our dementia care offerings are unique to Barchester homes, including our Memory Lane Communities, which provide a comforting and stimulating experience for your loved one.
+Many of our specialised dementia care facilities and services are unique to Barchester homes, including our Memory Lane Communities which provide a comforting and stimulating experience for your loved one.

-All Barchester staff receive dementia training and every home includes a Dementia Champion to support with cognitive impairments.
-Our Dementia Care Specialist Team, many of whom are published experts, work in conjunction with Worcester University, so you can be assured that we are implementing the very latest in dementia care research and practices across all of our homes.
+Our Dementia Care Specialist Team, many of whom are published experts, work in conjunction with Worcester University, so you can be assured that we are implementing the best practices across all of our homes.

 Three ladies drinking teas